-Financial Expertise Capital Allocation
+Financial Expertise and Capital Allocation

-Directors with deep and understanding of finance financial reporting lead our Board's oversight of financial performance and robust internal controls.
-These individuals have expertise in designing implementing financing and capital allocation strategies, evaluating stockholder returns and accessing capital markets.
+Directors with a deep understanding of finance and financial reporting lead our Board's oversiaht of financial performance and robust internal controls.
+These individuals have expertise in designing and implementing financing and capital allocation strategies, evaluating stockholder returns and accessing capital markets.
 These individuals have knowledge of corporate finance and accounting standards necessary for effective oversight of public company financial reporting.